goperreault/goperreault.github.io/janeswalktour.md

 layout: layoutTMU
 ---
 # Jane's Walk Tour Proposal
 A project outlining diversity and inclusivity through a Jane's Walk tour proposal.
-[Learn more about Jane's Walk](https://janeswalk.org/about/)
+[Learn more about Jane's Walk](https://janeswalk.org/about/).
+This project was inspired by a Doors Open tours provided by [La Société d'Histoire de Toronto](https://sht.ca/).

 **Land Acknowledgment**